-This is the second post in a new series called Stories of Simple + Intentional Living.
+This is part of a series called Stories of Simple + Intentional Living.
 I’ll be interviewing people from all walks of life with one thing in common—their desire to live simple and intentional lives!

 Your life changed when you became a single mum to two young boys and—as a stay-at-home mum—you were facing homelessness.
 Can you tell us a bit more about this period in your life and how you felt?